 Again, merchants can then actually use that information to set up a trigger that extracts even more valuable data for them, informing everything from loyalty programs to promotional campaigns.

-In addition to order and customer management, Order Tagger offers other automation features — that Flow does not provide — which enhance the efficiency and even success of workflows.
+In addition to order and customer management, SC Order Tags & Flows offers other automation features — that Flow does not provide — which enhance the efficiency and even success of workflows.

 Though it is free to use, Shopify Flow is actually only available to Shopify Plus or Advanced customers, which limits many merchants from using the tool.
-While there is a small monthly cost to use Order Tagger, any business can access a free trial, including development support to customize the tags and create automated workflows needed for their unique store.
+While there is a small monthly cost to use SC Order Tags & Flows, any business can access a free trial, including development support to customize the tags and create automated workflows needed for their unique store.

-The value of an Order Tagger automated workflow extends far beyond making a merchant’s life easier and reducing the chances of human error (though of course it does this too!).
+The value of an SC Order Tags & Flows automated workflow extends far beyond making a merchant’s life easier and reducing the chances of human error (though of course it does this too!).

 The efficiency achieved and data gleaned — then applied via tags/triggers based on that insight — thanks to the tool ultimately plays an integral role in growing a business.